PeppeDiStefano/My-car/README.md

 # My-car
-class project corso di Computer Grafica AA 2021/22
+Class project corso di Computer Grafica AA 2021/22.
+More information can be found in the attached relation.